GeigerJ2/2024-10-10-GM-dumping/README.md

 - `raw`/`rich` data dumping of assocated `Data` nodes is now implemented at this level
 - I'm also working on retrieving remote data (if still existing on the remote `Computer`); a first PoC works ([this PR](https://github.com/aiidateam/aiida-core/pull/6578)), but needs some improvements, e.g. allowing for file globbing/exclusion, checking the total size beforehand (as this might be large)

+## Notes from the meetings

+- Check the behavior if a workflow is in mutiple groups -

 ## Known TODOs